isabelle-np/isabelles-engineering-handbook/docs/glossary/testing.md

 Smoke Testing is a preliminary test to check the basic functionality of an application.
 It ensures that the critical features are working before further testing.

 ### Metrics and Coverage
-#### Test Coverage
-Test Coverage measures the percentage of code that is executed during testing.
-It helps identify untested parts of a codebase.

 #### Code Coverage
 Code Coverage is a metric that measures the percentage of code executed during testing.
 It helps identify untested parts of a codebase.